Guoxuchao/DUET-Net/README.md

 # DUET-Net

-Official implementation of the paper **DUET-Net: Dual Uncertainty-Driven Semi-Supervised Learning for Dense Maize Tassel Counting**.
+Official implementation of the paper **DUET-Net: a dual uncertainty-enhanced semi-supervised network for low-annotation dense maize tassel counting from UAV remote sensing**.

 All source code will be made public after the paper is accepted.